alifwahid/alifwahid.github.io/_posts/2018-07-11-starting-out-with-jekyll-and-github-pages.md

 for anything fancier.
 GitHub Pages is smart enough to use the automated *Let's Encrypt* certificate authority for serving sites over HTTPS - that's a major, major plus in my book!
-So I can initially reside in the offline world of Git, then push (i.e., publish) my writing when its ready.
+So I can initially reside in the offline world of Git, then push (i.e., publish) my writing when it's ready.

 Strictly speaking, JavaScript is not required for a statically generated website.
 But I prefer to use it for various client-side benefits (e.g.,